jlink-blog/jlink-blog.github.io/_posts/2025-11-04-to-gen-or-not-to-gen.md

 For us personally, this means that we no longer use generative AI – neither for private nor professional purposes.
 Unfortunately, the increasing penetration of GenAI into many services is making this increasingly difficult.
+Fiona puts it like that [^56]:
+> _I personally don’t touch LLMs with a stick.
+I don’t let them near my brain. [...]_
+>
+> _But I think it’s important to acknowledge that we’re in a priviliged situation to be able to do so.
+> People are forced to use these systems — by UI patterns, bosses expectations,
+> knowledge polution making it increasingly hard to learn things, or just peer pressure._

 But it also means that we constantly raise our voices against the normalisation of the use of this unethical technology;
 both publicly, but also in private and when dealing with our family, friends, colleagues, students or business partners.
 This makes us - from time to time - inconvenient for others and comes with personal consequences.